0xideas/dirscribe/README.md

 dirscribe rs,md --summarize --apply
 ```

 This will pass each file that was discovered to the Deepkseek or Anthropic API, or a locally running Ollama endpoint.
-The provider is set with the env variable `DIRSCRIBE_PROVIDER`, which can be set to `anthropic`, `deepseek` or `ollama`.
+The provider is set with the env variable `DIRSCRIBE_PROVIDER`, which can be set to `anthropic`, `deepseek`, `gemini` or `ollama`.

 For each non-local provider, `PROVIDER_API_KEY` needs to be set.